ProjectPythia/pythia-foundations/_sources/foundations/why-python.md

 ## High level languages

 Other high level languages include MatLab, IDL, and NCL.
-The advantage of high level languages is that the provide functions, data structures, and other utilities that are commonly used, which means it takes less code to get real work done.
+The advantage of high level languages is that they provide functions, data structures, and other utilities that are commonly used, which means it takes less code to get real work done.
 The disadvantage of high level languages is that they tend to obscure the low level aspects of the machine such as: memory use, how many floating point operations are happening, and other information related to performance.
 C, C++, and Fortran are all examples of lower level languages.
 The "higher" the level of language, the more computing fundamentals are abstracted.

 ## Interpreted languages